 After completing her HSC (Higher School Certificate) in 1980 Rebecca was accepted into both Law and Architecture.
 Commencing and then deferring from a Bachelor of Laws she started to individually hand paint and sell Tshirts.
 Within two years she had formed a company based wholly on her highly coloured, graphic fabric designs, which in turn created the basis of comprehensive clothing ranges and conceptionally related licenced products.
+The designs were for placement and continuous yardage in easy care fabrics.
+The continuous yardage designs provided the opportunity to create a full concept range over a multitude of products

 After twenty years in the fashion (rag trade) industry Rebecca parked all the Intellectual Property Rights, selecting not to sell the Trading Company, and commenced another chapter in her working life.
 Painting on canvas was the starting point to developing a multidisciplinary practice embracing the genres of painting (visual, graphic, and decorative), photography, sculpture and installation.